colinsurprenant/redstorm/README.md

 ### Remote cluster

-All examples using the [simple DSL](https://github.com/colinsurprenant/redstorm/wiki/Ruby-DSL-Documentation) can run in both local or on a remote cluster.
+All examples using the [DSL](https://github.com/colinsurprenant/redstorm/wiki/Ruby-DSL-Documentation) can run in both local or on a remote cluster.
 The only **native** example compatible with a remote cluster is `examples/native/cluster_word_count_topology.rb`.

 #### Topologies without gems